littleneila/SimpleUserManagementApplication/README.md

 Simple user account management application with basic CRUD operations to manage a user base.

 ### Functionality
-* View a list of all the users with pagination
+* View a list of the users with pagination
 * Create a new user
 * Edit a specific user's details (except password and username)
 * Edit a specific user's password